Opportunity in crisis: Sino-Japanese relations after the earthquake

 The current disaster in Japan has provided an opportunity for Japan and China to further invest in their mutual international cooperation outside the security sphere such as the Six-Party Talks.
 It has done this in at least three ways.

-First, China’s quick response in the wake of Japan’s largest recorded earthquake, tsunami and nuclear reactor crisis has demonstrated again that China and Japan can work together effectively and for their mutual benefit.
 This is in-line with their post 1970 normalisation relationship in which they have, for the most part, effectively separated politics and economics, known as Seikei Bunri in Japanese, allowing for continued economic development between the two states.

 Following the onset of the recent crisis, China immediately offered 20,000 tons of fuel and supplies as well as expert advice.
 Importantly, this generosity has not been limited to the state, but also local and provincial municipalities, individual citizens and China’s Red Cross.
 This reciprocation of generosity is illustrative of the will, capacity and crucial ability to cooperate despite tensions in other aspects of the relationship.